Are you looking for the best cloth diaper storage system to work with your preferred cleaning method?

 You don’t have to use a liner in your diaper pail, but they do have substantial benefits.

-- Less clean up: If you use a liner you don’t have to worry about directly cleaning your diaper pail as often.
-The liner provides an extra layer of protection that keeps the inside of the pail bacteria free.
+- Less clean up: If you use a cloth diaper pail liner, you don’t have to worry about cleaning your diaper pail as often.
+The liner provides an extra layer of protection that keeps the inside of the pail bacteria-free.

 - Easier to wash: It can be difficult to take a pail into the laundry room, and you don’t want to touch each soiled diaper and place it into the washer.
 A liner allows you to easily remove it and carry it to the laundry room to dump the diapers into the washer.

-There are certain kinds of pails that may actually require the liner, so be sure to keep that in mind when making your purchase.
+There are certain kinds of pails that may require a liner, so be sure to keep that in mind when making your purchase.

 How Many of Each Are Needed?

 How many pails you have is entirely up to you.
-One will do the trick, but if you want to have the option to dispose of the diapers in multiple rooms, two may work best.
+One cloth diaper pail will do the trick, but if you want to have the option to dispose of the diapers in multiple rooms, two may work best.

 You technically only need one liner, but two can be a lifesaver.
-The moment you decide to wash your liner, your baby isn’t going to put their bladder/bowels on pause!
-It’s nice to have a backup that can be used immediately.
+Your baby isn’t going to put their bladder/bowels on pause just because you’re washing the diapers.
+It’s nice to have a backup that you can use immediately.

-Also, if your liner ever gets damaged, it can save some unnecessary stress knowing you have a backup on hand and ready to go.
+Also, if your cloth diaper liner ever gets damaged, it’s best to save some unnecessary stress, and have a backup on hand.

 Many pails have built-in deodorizers, so you only need to stay on top of changing those.
-If your pail doesn’t have built-in deodorizers or if you are wanting an additional amount, you can purchase them individually.
+If your pail doesn’t have built-in deodorizers or if you want an additional amount, you can purchase them individually.

 Typically, deodorizers last about three months, so having four on hand should help you make it through the year.

-This is a great option because it includes many useful features but also pays it forward by planting a tree for every diaper pail sold.
+The Munchkin pail is an excellent option because it includes many useful features, and the company pays it forward by planting a tree for every diaper pail sold.